pgjbz/java-result/README.md

 # Java Result

 Java Result is a library that implements Result in Java.
-Results is alternative to Exceptions, with no hiden workflows.
+Results is alternative to Exceptions, with no hidden flows.
+Only works with Java 21+

 ## Usage

-Result is a Generic Interface that have two implementations, Ok and Err, both have same Generic params.
+Result is a Generic Interface that have two implementations, Ok and Err, both have same Generic parameters.

 ```java
 public sealed interface Result<O, E> permits Ok, Err {}